-Through Giving Gardens at Yad Ezra, we recently held a workshop on lacto-fermentation, with guest educator Hong Gwi-Seok.
+Through Giving Gardens at Yad Ezra, we held a workshop on lacto-fermentation, with guest educator Hong Gwi-Seok.
 Our aim was to give participants the confidence and inspiration to make their own pickles at home.

 We wanted to share the scientific processes and nutritional benefits of fermented foods, as well as discuss the cultural origins and symbolism of Jewish and Korean pickles.
 Gwi-Seok wanted to call it “Fermentation for the Soul,” a name that adequately expresses the deep connection we both feel to the act of making pickles at home.
 To better explain this connection, I shared the following personal story with our participants: